elastic/ecs/rfcs/text/0000-kubernetes.md

-# 0000: Kubernetes schema creation
+# 0000: Orchestrator field set creation
 <!-- Leave this ID at 0000.
 The ECS team will assign a unique, contiguous RFC number upon merging the initial stage of this RFC. -->

 - Stage: **0 (strawperson)** <!-- Update to reflect target stage.
 See https://elastic.github.io/ecs/stages.html -->